TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-operationnotallowed-generalized-vm.md

 A generalized VM is a virtual  machine with personal account information removed so that its image can be used for creating other VMs.
 Apparently the original VM was started instead of a VM created from its image.

-You can also get this error if the VM was captured and then restarted, regardless if `sysprep' has been run on the VM to generalize it.
+You can also get this error if the VM was captured and then restarted, regardless if `sysprep` has been run on the VM to generalize it.
 If a generalized VM is mistakenly started, as may be the case with this error, `sysprep` must be run again to remove any personal information that may have been saved.

 There is no way to return a generalized VM back to its original state as a functioning virtual machine.